-In the waiting room, TV is on, and there are lots of medicine and insurance commercials.
-America also deals with social issue of big aging generation, I hear.
+In the waiting room, the TV is on, and there are lots of medicine and insurance commercials.
+America also deals with the social issue of a big aging generation, I hear.

-About 7:30 AM, Chris is changed and ready for IV.
-In the States, patients are not to eat after midnight, which is nice and clear compared to Japan, which is 6 hours prior to your surgery time.
+At about 7:30 AM, Chris is changed and ready for IV.
+In the States, patients are not to eat after midnight, which is nice and clear compared to Japan, which is 6 hours before surgery time.

 Prime Plastic Surgery would be something like “Pousti Biyou Geka” in Japanese.

 I read their liposuction F&Q, which was similar to what we know in Japan.
-In Japan, we call it “Lipo (Lee-Po)”, but in the States, it’s know as “Lipo (Lai-po).
+In Japan, we call it “Lipo (Lee-Po)”, but in the States, it’s known as “Lipo (Lai-po).

-The photo gallery lets you see the photos of patients depending upon patients’ age, height, gender, skin color, bust/inplant size.
+The photo gallery lets you see the photos of patients depending on patients’ age, height, gender, skin color, and bust/implant size.
 In Japan, patients are pretty much all Japanese; here, there is a variety of people.
 That’ll be probably the reason why they let you do a specialized search.
 You can check Tummy Tuck here, which is getting popular in Japan.

 Marking starts.
-Job gets done quickly with a good surgeon in any country.
+The job gets done quickly with a good surgeon in any country.

 This is her picture before the surgery.
 Once the marked parts fat goes away, the beautiful silhouette will show.

-I go in with scrubs, mask, and hair cap.
+I go in with scrubs, a mask, and a hair cap.

 And shoes cover.
 I’ve never seen those in Japan, so I didn’t understand what that was first.